krobelus/rate-experiments/README.md

 `rupee` [^rupee]
 ----------------

-This is the original implementation of the algorithm to handle reason deletions.
+This is the original implementation of the algorithm to handle unique reason deletions.
 We use exactly the same algorithm.
 During our research we found an issue in the implementation which was fixed [^fix-revise-watches].

 Previously, `rupee` appears to be an order of magnitude slower than `DRAT-trim` [@RebolaCruz2018].
 However, we believe that this overhead